cardano-community/guild-operators/docs/grest-meets.md

     ### DB replication presentation by Redoracle

-    - Proposition to move the grest schema and tables required by the API to smaller instances that can be scaled more easily
+    - Proposition to move the gRest schema and tables required by the API to smaller instances that can be scaled more easily
     - Pros and Cons to the approach discussed, worth investigating based on performance comparisons

     ### Process for upgrading our instances: